 Indian culture is often considered as a collective from a shared group of distinct cultures that had originated in the Indian subcontinent in close connection with one another, rather than as a homogeneous cultural tradition.
 The origins of these cultures, which developed in the riverine plains of what are today the independent countries of India, Pakistan, Bangladesh, and Nepal date back to as far as the 2nd Millennium BC.
 Today, the diaspora of peoples of Indian ancestry is to be found spanning across all corners of the world.
 Below, some of the key aspects of Indian culture will be discussed.

-India has one of the earliest scholastic traditions of systematic study of performing arts.
+India has one of the earliest scholastic traditions of the systematic study of performing arts.
 Natyasastra, a 2,000-year-old Sanskrit text, describes five systems of classifying musical instruments.
 The oldest preserved examples of Indian music are the melodies of the Samaveda, written in the early years of the first millennium BC.
-The intricate 'frescoes', murals found in the various ancient structures down the length and breadth of the country, testify to the superb technical expertise of the sculptors and artisans of India through the years.
+The intricate "frescoes", which are murals found in the various ancient structures down the length and breadth of the country, testify to the superb technical expertise of the sculptors and artisans of India through the years.

 Philosophy and Religion

 Numerous significant religious traditions that developed within India have become globally important today.
-These include Hinduism, Buddhism, Jainism, Sikhism.
+These include Hinduism, Buddhism, Jainism, and Sikhism.
 Meanwhile, Christianity and Islam, with their Middle Eastern origins, have deeply influenced the development of Indian cultural practices.
 In fact, both of these foreign religious traditions have been extensively practiced in the region for many centuries now.
 As such, they can scarcely be considered as being less integral than the indigenous religious traditions of the subcontinent to the culture as a whole.

 The cuisine of India varies considerably across its various regions and ethnic communities.
 Some significant culinary traditions are the Mughlai, Rajasthani, and Kashmiri cuisine in the north.
 Wheat-based bread is the main staple in the north and west of the country, while rice predominates as the main starch in the south and east.
 Udupi and Chettinad cuisine are specialities of the south.
 Eastern India is noted for comparatively more non-vegetarian dishes, especially those incorporating freshwater fishes.
 In fact, every constituent state of the Republic of India has its own distinct culinary practices, and many share a lot in common with the foods of the neighbouring countries of Nepal, Pakistan, and Bangladesh.
 To illustrate the situation, the food of West Bengal and Assam is more akin to the food of Bangladesh than to the food of North or South India.
 Similarly, Kashmiri food has more affinity with dishes in Pakistan and Iran than it does to cuisine from other parts of India.